FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation

 \subsection{Additional Results}

-We present additional qualitative translation examples from the PHOENIX14T and CSL-Daily test sets in Tables~\ref{tab:phoenix_results} and~\ref{tab:csl_results}, respectively.
-Each example compares translations from our EASLT framework against reference translations, as well as the baseline outputs reproduced by us from SpaMo \cite{hwang2025spamo}.
-For clarity, we use green to indicate accurate translations, yellow to denote semantically equivalent translations with different wording, and red to mark translation errors. ($\cdots$) represents the English translation for accessibility.
+We provide additional qualitative examples from the PHOENIX14T and CSL-Daily test sets in Tables~\ref{tab:phoenix_results} and~\ref{tab:csl_results}, comparing FEA-SLT outputs with reference translations and reproduced SpaMo \cite{hwang2025spamo} baselines.
+Color coding indicates translation accuracy: green for correct outputs, yellow for semantically equivalent rephrasings, and red for errors; English glosses appear in parentheses for reference.

-On the PHOENIX14T dataset (Table~\ref{tab:phoenix_results}), EASLT demonstrates a superior ability to capture fine-grained contextual and temporal details.
-As illustrated in Examples 4, 6, and 9, while the baseline SpaMo frequently misinterprets temporal entities (e.g., dates and specific times), EASLT maintains high fidelity to the reference translations.
-A compelling case is observed in Example 2: as shown in Figure~\ref{fig:snow2hotter}, the manual gestures for ``SNOW'' and ``HOTTER'' are visually similar.
-However, they are distinguished by distinct facial expressions.
+On PHOENIX14T (Table~\ref{tab:phoenix_results}), FEA-SLT better preserves temporal and contextual details.
+In Examples (5), (7), and (9), the baseline occasionally misidentifies temporal expressions, whereas our method aligns more closely with references.
+Example (2) illustrates a compelling case: as shown in Figure~\ref{fig:snow2hotter}, the manual components of ``SNOW'' and ``HOTTER'' are visually similar and accompanied by different facial expressions.